TablePress/TablePress/readme.md

 The easiest way to install TablePress is via your WordPress Dashboard:

-1. Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
+1. Go to the “Plugins” screen, click “Add New”, and search for “TablePress” in the WordPress Plugin Directory.
-1. Click "Install Now" and after that's complete, click "Activate".
+1. Click “Install Now” and after that’s complete, click “Activate”.
-1. Create and manage tables by going to the "TablePress" screen in the admin menu.
+1. Create and manage tables by going to the “TablePress” screen in the admin menu.
-1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.
+1. To insert a table into a post or page, add a “TablePress table” block in the block editor and select the desired table.
-1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.

 Manual installation works just as for other WordPress plugins:

 1. [Download](https://downloads.wordpress.org/plugin/tablepress.latest-stable.zip) and extract the ZIP file.
-1. Move the folder "tablepress" to the "wp-content/plugins/" directory of your WordPress installation, e.g. via FTP.
+1. Move the folder “tablepress” to the “wp-content/plugins/” directory of your WordPress installation, e.g. via FTP.
-1. Activate the plugin "TablePress" on the "Plugins" screen of your WordPress Dashboard.
+1. Activate the plugin “TablePress” on the “Plugins” screen of your WordPress Dashboard.
-1. Create and manage tables by going to the "TablePress" screen in the admin menu.
+1. Create and manage tables by going to the “TablePress” screen in the admin menu.
-1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.
+1. To insert a table into a post or page, add a “TablePress table” block in the block editor and select the desired table.
-1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.

 ## Frequently Asked Questions